All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Discussion and Analysis

 \subsection{Tuning an emulator}

-To demonstrate how \texttt{duqling} can support exploration of tuning parameters, we re-ran the simulation study with 16 variants of the \emu{lagp} emulator, modifying two key parameters: the neighborhood size and the local design criterion.
+\kr{To demonstrate how \texttt{duqling} can support exploration of tuning parameters, we re-ran the simulation study with 32 variants of the \emu{lagp} emulator, modifying three key parameters: the neighborhood size, the local design criterion, and the nugget size.
 Specifically, we considered neighborhood sizes of $25$, $50$, $100$, and $200$, and four selection criteria---\texttt{nn}, \texttt{alcray}, \texttt{alc}, and \texttt{mspe}---ranging from fastest to slowest in terms of computational cost (see \cite{gramacy2015local} for details).
-The analysis in this section also uses a smaller nugget (specifically, the response variance divided by $10^7$) as suggested by the \emu{lagp} documentation.
-For the simulation scenarios considered, this choice has very little impact on the results.
-Accordingly, a side-by-side comparison is omitted here, but an equivalent analysis using the default nugget value of $0.0001$ is provided in the supplement.

-These variants were treated as new emulators and {\it joined} with the existing simulation results (see \cref{sec:duqling}). \Cref{fig:pareto_lagp} shows the resulting Pareto frontier.
-Interestingly, while neighborhood size has a noticeable impact on runtime, its effect on CRPS performance is relatively small.
+We also consider two different nugget values: the default value of $0.0001$ and a data-scaled nugget value (usually smaller, as suggested by the \emu{lagp} documentation) equal to the response variance divided by $10^7$.
+These variants were treated as new emulators and {\it joined} with the existing simulation results (see \cref{sec:duqling}).

+\Cref{fig:pareto_lagp} shows the resulting Pareto front.
+The dynamic nugget choice does leads to a substantial improvement in performance (and computation) in this setting.} Interestingly, while neighborhood size has a noticeable impact on runtime, its effect on CRPS performance is relatively small.
 The same is broadly true for the selection criterion, though its impact on performance appears more pronounced when the neighborhood size is small.
 For this metric and set of test functions, a favorable tradeoff between speed and accuracy is achieved by choosing either (i) the more sophisticated \texttt{alc} criterion with a neighborhood size of 25, or (ii) the faster \texttt{nn} criterion with a neighborhood size of 100.

+\kr{It is worth noting that the results in this section are somewhat sensitive to the choice of metric.
+For example, if the relative CRPS value is calculated with $\epsilon=0$ (see \cref{eq:rel_crps}), then the differences between methods become negligible, and the default nugget is even preferred in some cases.
+See \url{github.com/knrumsey/duqling_results/R/duqling/tuning.R} for details and for additional exploration of alternative metrics.}

 While this example focuses on \emu{lagp}, the same approach can be applied to any emulator.
 The ability to treat tuned variants as distinct methods makes it easy to identify effective default settings, or to study how emulator behavior responds to different hyperparameters.
 This can be a valuable tool both for practitioners selecting models and for researchers developing new emulation strategies.